Where ever you find your self you need to learn how to plan your day in order to feel good about what you accomplished.

 Take your list of tasks that need to get done every day and prioritize them by Must Do’s , Should Do’s, And Would like to’s.

 If your brain works best-writing things down then you need to use a planner that has hours blocked in it.
-The living well planner is a great planner and very clean and focused.
+Erin Condren planner is and very clean and focused.

 Side note to those who hate planners.